shekodn/bastion-poc/README.md

 ssh app-host-poc
 ```

 Voilà.
 You are inside a machine that is running in a private subnet.
+Isn't it
-Isn't cool?
+cool?

 ## Further Considerations
 Remember, this is just a PoC.
 For example, the Application Instance
 can still send traffic to the whole world (do you really want that?).
 Similarly, the Bastion Instance has yet to be hardened.

+Implementing a Bastion can be useful for your current processes, especially if
+you have some instances exposed to the world and / or you want to control
+who can _ssh_ into an specific instance.

 Although you probably have a more sophisticated setup, a Bastion Host might be
-the solution and this might be the kickstart of your implementation.
+the right solution for you, and this could be the kickstart of your
-For you, especially if you have all instances exposed to the world or you want
-to control who can ssh to one specific instance.
+implementation.